 Generally, there are two metrics for the impression that presenters give off – enthusiasm and confidence.
 Too little or too much of either can be perceived negatively.

 So, what does that leave us with?
-As I said, the key is to achieve a balance, so the ideal impression to portray would sit bang in the middle of the diagram above – shown by the green circle.
+As I said, the key is to achieve a balance, so the ideal impression to portray would sit bang in the middle of the diagram above – shown by the dark purple circle.

-How do we assess and improve our own body language?
+How do you assess and improve your own body language?

 Increase awareness: The first step to making your body language work effectively is to actually become aware of how you present at the moment.
 Often problems develop because people disregard it – letting their subconscious take over.
 It’s this inattention that allows bad habits to creep in.